 We are broadly fascinated by the microbial world, with a particular focus on the role that microbes play in the oceans.
 We use model systems to decipher the mechanisms through which cells respond to interactions with other organisms, and explore how these interactions contribute to emergent community behaviors.
 We ask questions across scales from individual cells to global ecosystems, integrating concepts and approaches from microbiology, genomics and computational biology, ecology, cell biology, microbial physiology, systems biology, and oceanography.

-While we love all bacteria, we have a particular interest in the marine cyanobacterium Prochlorococcus– the smallest and most abundant photosynthetic organism on the planet.
+While we love all bacteria, we have a special place in our hearts for the marine cyanobacterium Prochlorococcus– the smallest and most abundant photosynthetic organism on the planet.
 We utilize Prochlorococcus as a model to help us uncover principles broadly applicable to understanding microbial systems.

 Extracellular vesicles are tiny (~100nm diameter) particles released by most, if not all, organisms on Earth.
 Vesicles can transport a variety of proteins, DNA, and metabolites between cells, suggesting that they play important roles in mediating microbial interactions.
 We have identified vesicles as a new and abundant component of marine ecosystems, and are working to understand their functions.
 The lab is currently addressing an array of questions concerning vesicle-mediated interaction dynamics and intercellular delivery, horizontal gene transfer, food web interactions, and more!